Weiru11/myfinance-project/Installation.md

 http://localhost/myfinance/
 ```

 You should now see the login page.
-Enter any email and password to access the dashboard.

 ---